E-RYT 200, RYT 500, YACEP, RCYT

 What do your kids call you?

 I get asked this ALL THE TIME.
 I think this is the number one most asked question.
 My kids got together and decided on their own to come up with a name, that wasn't "dad" (they already have a "dad"- my husband), and they chose "Abba", which means Dad in Hebrew.
 But, honestly, they forget a lot, and call me mom.
-They are GREAT with getting my pronoun right, but "mom" is really hard for them to get rid of and I'm not pushing them on it.
-They get a free pass; because they are my kids:)
+I'm not pushing them on it- they get a free pass, because they're my kids:)

 What bathroom do you use?